quick-lint/quick-lint-js/docs/architecture/ADR011-IO-errors.md

 ## Context

 quick-lint-js needs to interact with various system APIs, mostly filesystem APIs.
-There are several possiblities for communicating these I/O errors:
+There are several possibilities for communicating these I/O errors:

 * C++ exceptions or setjmp/longjmp
   * Note: [ADR008 bans C++ exceptions](ADR008-Exceptions.md)